 Treatment for infections

 Primary sclerosing cholangitis makes it difficult for your body to absorb certain vitamins.
 Even though you may eat a healthy diet, you may find that you can't get all the nutrients you need.
 Your doctor may recommend vitamin supplements that you take as tablets or that you receive as an infusion through a vein in your arm.
+If the disease weakens your bones, you may take calcium and vitamin D supplements as well.

 Treatment for bile duct blockages